Huzefa-Kagalwala/ECE6310-Introduction-to-Computer-Vision/3-Thinning Algorithm/README.md

 To refine this preliminiary detections, we apply another "filter" using the Zhang-Suen Thinning Algorithm.
 If there is a detection, we then slice out the letter from the original image and binarize it at a threshold of 128.
 The thinning algorithm is applied at this smallbinary slice.
 The steps of the thinning algorithm are:
 1. Pass through all pixels which are edges
-   i.
-Count the number of edge to non-edge transitions in clockwise/anti-clockwise fashion ii.
-Count the number of edge neighbors. iii.
-The pixel to the North or East or (West and South) of the pixel under consideration should not be an edge.
+   1. Count the number of edge to non-edge transitions in clockwise/anti-clockwise fashion
+   2. Count the number of edge neighbors.
+   3. The pixel to the North or East or (West and South) of the pixel under consideration should not be an edge.
 2. If the number of edge to non-edge transitions is equal 1 and the number of edge neighbors lies between 2 and 6 (inclusive interval) and    the third condition is true; then the pixel is marked for erasure.
 3. This process is repeated until there are no pixels marked for erasure